 For many years one of the main areas of study of VLBI has been observations of the apparent motions of the jets of AGN.
 The early discovery of superluminal motion has confirmed that bulk relativistic motion is common in AGN, with similar observations in Galactic X-ray binaries illustrating that the effect is not limited to AGN.
-The apparent speeds observed in AGN, which range up to at least 30c and imply bulk Lorentz factors of ~30 have long posed problems for magneto-hydrodynamic (MHD) models.
-Similar (though less extreme) relativistic jet motions have been measured for Galactic sources, dubbed micro-quasars.
+The apparent speeds observed in AGN, up to at least 30c, have long posed problems for magneto-hydrodynamic (MHD) models.

 With VLBI moving to high frequencies and (with space VLBI) longer baselines, observations are closing in on the scale on which jet formation, acceleration and collimation can be studied.
-Polarimetric observations will enable the magnetic fields in these regions, which are expected to play an important role in collimation, to be probed.
-The ejection of new jet components appears to be correlated with gamma-ray outbursts in AGN, and the precise relationship between these two will be examined in the next few years with Fermi (GLAST) monitoring of AGN.
-The LBA has a current program, TANAMI, started before the launch of Fermi, to monitor bright EGRET sources at 8 and 22 GHz, which will be expanded in the future to incorporate Fermi-detected AGN.
+The ejection of new jet components appears to be correlated with gamma-ray outbursts in AGN, and the precise relationship between these two will be examined in the next few years with GLAST monitoring of AGN.
+The LBA has a current program, TANAMI, started before the launch of GLAST, to monitor bright EGRET sources at 8 and 22 GHz, which will be expanded in the future to incorporate GLAST-detected AGN.